 Thanks to the technology that goes hand and hand with electrification, the Ford E-Transit offers unique acceleration control.
 Regardless of the scenario, driving the electric Ford Transit van will feel similar.
 The E-Transit accelerates at a consistent rate whether it is full of cargo or empty with the engine’s torque adjusting for the payload.

-Registration for future orders of the electric Ford Transit is now open.
-Order banks are scheduled to open officially in June with first deliveries late this year.
+Registration for future orders of the electric Ford Transit opened back in May.
+Order banks are officially now open with first deliveries late this year.

 The Ford Transit electric price is set to start at $43,295 and go as high as $52,690.